TrueDeck/Documentation/WhitePaper.md

 Raising large funding round would have enforced needless stress and financial obligations.
 Launching an ICO could have also restricted the project adaptability in various stages of its development.

 TrueDeck (TDP) Token will be used in token sales to raise funding.
-TDP token is not equity entitlement and should only be bought to be a part in future of TrueDeck platform.
+TDP token is not an equity entitlement and should only be bought to be a part in future of TrueDeck platform.
 TDP token is a utility token and does not carry any use-case outside the TrueDeck platform.

 ### Private seed